 Welcome to the Trinity House System

 The house system was established to create a sense of identity and healthy competition back in 2009; the houses, Bredon, Malvern and Kinver take their names from the hills and the logos were designed during a form time design competition.
-In the past there have been regular house activities including, sporting events such as sports day, art and design, STEM activities etc. and there is also a bi-annual Performing Arts Championship that embraces all members of the House to take part in a celebration of music, art, drama and dance.
+In the past there have been regular house activities including, sporting events such as sports day, art and design, STEAAM activities etc. and there is also a bi-annual Performing Arts Championship that encourages all members of the House to take part

 What it means to be in Bredon: